hil-se/fds/assignments/assignment7.md

  'Iris-versicolor' 'Iris-virginica']

 ```
-Predictions results can be a little bit different due to randomness in stratified sampling (but should be very similar).
+Prediction results can be a little bit different due to randomness in stratified sampling (but should be very similar).

 ### Do not forget to push your local changes to the Github server.